ricardoaponte/sensiblejs/README.md

     <button s-if="name.length > 0" s-css="backgroundColor: [[name.length >= 5 ? 'green' : 'white']]">Create record</button>
 </form>
 ```
-In the example above, the background color of the button will change to green when the name variables is 5 or more characters long
-and white when is below 5 characters.
+In the example above, the background color of the button will change to green when the name variables is five or more characters long and white when is below five characters.

 There are two options for sensing variable changes, on keyup or on lost focus (blur).
 To specify which one you must
 add the `s-blur` directive, this directive does not require a value.